PM inaugurates Kushinagar intl airport; to boost Buddhist circuit tourism | Business

 At around 9 am, a Sri Lankan Airlines flight carrying scores of Buddhist monks and dignitaries from the island nation touched down at the airport, built at an estimated cost of Rs 260 crore.
 The monks also brought relics of Lord Buddha and were welcomed by various Union ministers and Uttar Pradesh Chief Minister Yogi Adityanath.

-''Development of Kushinagar is one of the key priorities of the UP and central governments," Modi said, as he formally inaugurated the airport at Kushinagar, the final resting place of Lord Buddha and also a key Buddhist pilgrimage site.
+''Development of Kushinagar is one of the key priorities of the UP and central governments," Modi said, as he formally inaugurated the airport at Kushinagar, a key Buddhist pilgrimage site that is widely known as the final resting place of Lord Buddha where he is said to have attained 'Mahaparinirvana' after death.
+The eastern Uttar Pradesh town is nearly 50 kilometers from Gorakhpur and about 225 kilometers from Varanasi.
+It has got many Buddhist temples, making it a popular tourist destination for Buddhists pilgrims from all over the world.

 The prime minister said the airport will boost connectivity and tourism, while also helping develop an entire economic ecosystem in the region and create new job opportunities.